gavtroy/pastebin/README.md

 ## Usage
-Pastebin builds only with `rust-nightly` version and requires `llvm` compiler (rocksdb deps).
+Build requires the `clang` compiler (rocksdb deps).
 To skip the build process, you can use the docker image.

 ### Cargo
 ```